MarkusHumetus/Image_sports_classification/README.md

 ## Results & Conclusions

+* The maximum __f1 macro score__ obtained in the classification of the test images was __0.905__.

+* Best results were obtained with __Xception__ and __InceptionResNetV2__ pretrained models with the augmented training set of images.

+* No improvements were observed when leaving last 10% layers of the pretained Xception model to be trained again.

+* Increase the number of training images didn't improve the performance.
+On the contrary, it slightly worsen the results.
+It may be due the increase of 'noise' or variance in the training images.
+ON the other hand, the feed of new images can be biased by the selection of them.
+The more images and people who validate them, the less biased will be the training set.

+* As forseen, the __missclassifications occurs between__ the two most similar sports: __baseball and cricket__.

 The [best model as json file](https://github.com/MarkusHumetus/Image_sports_classification/blob/main/Im%C3%A1genes-data-science-ii/output/Xception_pretrained_aug.json) and its [wheigts as h5 file](https://github.com/MarkusHumetus/Image_sports_classification/blob/main/Im%C3%A1genes-data-science-ii/output/Xception_pretrained_aug.h5)  are uploaded on this repository.
 In the notebook, there is plenty of examples, how it can be loaded and tested with the test data.

 ## Contact

 If you have any comment, doubt, proposal,... don't hesitate to contact me by email to marc.humet.datascience@gmail.com

-If you are interested in my professional profile, please free have a look on my [project's portfolio](https://github.com/MarkusHumetus) and my linkedin page:
+If you are interested in my professional profile, please feel free to look at my [project's portfolio](https://github.com/MarkusHumetus) and my linkedin page:

 [![LinkedIn][linkedin-shield]][linkedin-url]